Take the First Step Toward Your Health Care Career Now!

 Differences Between Medical Billing And Coding

 Medical billing and medical coding are certainly related fields.
-At times you’ll do both, especially when you’re starting out in your career or working at an individual office.
-However, the specialties do have a few differences.
+At times may be doing both.
+However, the specialties do have distinct differences.

 Roles and Duties